mbohutinska/PolyplChapter/README.md

 ``

-5. find optimal n. of migrations, visualize the tree
+5. find optimal n. of migrations, visualize the tree.
+You may find the script in the folder PartC.

 treemix.R